 What is the SLS-UK School Library Award?

 The SLS-UK School Library Award was initiated by Warwickshire Schools Library Service in 2012.
 It is now available nationally, via ASCEL, administered locally by individual School Library Services.
-We are delighted that the School Library Association (SLA) the School Library Group (SLG) and the Society of Chief Librarians (SCL) have endorsed the new Award.
+We are delighted that the School Library Association (SLA) the School Library Group (SLG) and Libraries Connected have endorsed the new Award.
 Any primary or secondary school may apply to work towards achieving the main award or the Gold version for high-achieving services.

 Aims of the Award